mmenestret/fp-resources/README.md

 ## Your personal reading list

-If you wish to track your progress in the reading list, follow these steps:
+If you wish to track your progress in the material list, follow these steps:

 <details>
 <summary>Steps</summary>